-Greg Zubiak was looking around a field just outside of Glaslyn, Saskatchewan where he was planning to hunt moose but he noticed something in the distance.
-He saw 20 young pups who were deliberately abandoned for the intent of possibly being used as bait to attract coyotes.
+Greg Zubiak was in a field just outside of Glaslyn, Saskatchewan where he was planning to hunt moose; however, he noticed something in the distance.
+He saw 20 young abandoned puppies who were deliberately abandoned with the intent of possibly being used as bait to attract coyotes.

 As he walked up to them, they all looked up and as he yelled out ‘OK, come on!’, they all started running towards him.
 He gave them the clothes off his back to keep them warm on the way to the shelter.